-- Small cohorts allow students to work closely with an accomplished faculty who

-have doctorate degrees as well as extensive professional experience in the

-subjects they teach.
+- Small cohorts allow students to work closely with an accomplished faculty who have doctorate degrees as well as extensive professional experience in the subjects they teach.
 An M.B.A.
-Executive Speaker Series connects students with
+Executive Speaker Series connects students with business leaders.

-business leaders.

-- Projects and practicums within the program offer practical opportunities to apply concepts from the curriculum to real-world situations in their careers.

 - Students have the ability to earn an M.B.A. in as little as 24 months.
 A combined B.B.A./M.B.A. option can be completed in as little as four years.

 - Graduates have access to an extensive network of employer contacts and free lifetime career assistance.

 - Mission, Vision, and Values

 - Accreditations and Approvals

 - Woodland Park Campus Program

 - Berkeley College Online®

 - International Students

 - Military and Veteran Students

 Berkeley College reserves the right to add, discontinue, or modify its programs and policies at any time.
 Modifications subsequent to the original publication of this document may not be reflected here.
-For up-to-date and detailed information, please visit BerkeleyCollege.edu and view our catalogs at BerkeleyCollege.edu/ Publications.
-For more information about Berkeley College graduation rates, the median debt of students who completed programs, and other important disclosures, please visit BerkeleyCollege.edu/disclosures.
+For up-to-date and detailed information, please visit BerkeleyCollege.edu and view our catalogs at BerkeleyCollege.edu/Publications.